oasisprotocol/docs/README.md

 ### DocCards

-DocCards are an attractive elements used mostly in the introductory chapters and *See also* sections.
-Apart from the built-in docusaurus `useCurrentSidebarCategory().items` helper, you can also use the `findGeneralSidebarItem()` helper to reference arbitrary page or category inside the `general` component or `newItem()` to create a link to a page in any other component or to an external page.
+DocCards are attractive elements used mostly in the introductory chapters and *See also* sections Apart from the built-in docusaurus `useCurrentSidebarCategory().items` helper, you can also use the `findSidebarItem()` helper passing the href of the target page.

 `DocCardList` will show one or two DocCards per row while a single `DocCard` will span horizontally over the whole site resembling page links in gitbook.